pwwang/biopipen/docs/processes.md

     - **args**
         - `header`  : Output header?
 Default: `True`
+        - `bychrom` : Split the vcf file by chromosomes, do subtraction and then merge them.
+Default: `False`
+        	- In case the vcf file is too big.
+        	- Requires both vcf files indexed (.tbi).
+If not they will be indexed there.
+        - `nthread` : # threads to use, only when `bychrom` is True.
+Default: `1`
         - `tool`    : The tool to be used.
 Default: `bedtools`
         - `bedtools`: The path to bedtools.
+        - `tabix`   : The path to tabix.
         - `any`     : Remove record in `infile1` with any overlap in `infile2`.
 Default: `True`
 ## vcfnext